jazarja/react-image-annomate/README.md

 </h2>

 <p align="center">
  The React Image Annotate is a versatile tool that allows users to create and customize images with ease.
-With support for both PNG and JPEG formats, users can select the image they want to work with and start making changes right away.
+With support for PNG, JPEG, JPG, WEBP and HEIF formats, users can select the image they want to work with and start making changes right away.

 The component features a variety of customization options, including the ability to select fonts, adjust text size and color-picker.
 Users can also add text to their image by selecting the text icon and typing out their desired message.